vmware/versatile-data-kit/projects/vdk-plugins/vdk-oracle/README.md

 To manage multiple Oracle database connections within a data job, always configure the default database in the `[vdk]` section of the `config.ini` file.
 This section should contain the primary connection details that the application will use by default.
+The default Oracle connection is saved as `oracle` and should always be called with that name.
+Subsections should not be created with that name.
+Subsection name `vdk_oracle` is prohibited.

 For each additional Oracle database, add a new section following the pattern `vdk_<name>`, where `<name>` is a unique identifier for each database connection.